openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 * An optional mechanism to pre-obtain a Credential Manifest
 * An extended authorization request syntax that allows to request credential types to be issued
-* Replay prevention of the credentials optionally submitted by the End-User as an issuance input (`p_nonce`)
 * Ability to bind an issued credential to a proof submitted by the Client
 * A newly defined Credential Endpoint from which credentials can be issued one at a time
 * A mechanism that allows issuance of multiple credentials of same or different type  (`c_nonce`)